 Julie Jolley just assumed she’d spend her career inside of a hospital when she entered nursing.
-However, after one weekend working in home health, she knew that was the setting she was meant to work in.
+However, after one weekend working in home health, she knew this was the setting she was meant to work in.
 And she switched her career from a hospital to home health nurse.

 Julie’s introduction to home health was by chance.
 A friend approached her about picking up a couple weekends a month for a local agency in Amarillo, Texas.

 “I’d never done home health,” she recalled.
 “I remember coming back to the hospital after that first weekend and thinking, I can’t believe people get paid to do this.
 I loved it.
 You’re not rushed and are able to truly focus on one patient.”

 Julie Jolley said working as a nurse in a hospital environment helped her to be successful in home health

 Julie is still loving it two decades later, even though the field and her role have changed dramatically since she began working in home health.

 She entered the field as a nurse; today, she is the executive vice president of home health operations for Enhabit Home Health & Hospice.

 Her path to get there would take her through many roles, the first of which was a nurse at a general medicine hospital.